Non-asymptotic analysis and inference for an outlyingness induced winsorized mean: An outlyingness induced winsorized mean

 We have suppressed $\beta$ above, sometimes we will suppress $F$ as well.
 Define functions

 where $0\leq \beta\leq \infty$ and $w$ is a bounded weight function on $\R^1$ so that the denominator is positive.
 Note that $T^{\beta}_w(F)$ here is exactly the winsorized mean defined in (2.3) of Wu and Zuo (2009) (WZ09) and is closely related to the one-dimensional special case of projection depth trimmed mean studied in Zuo (2006b). \vs When $w(x)=c > 0$, in the extreme case that $\beta=0$, then $T^{\beta}_w(F)$ is the median functional, in the case that $\beta=\infty$, then it becomes the mean functional.
-In the sequel, we consider $w(x)=c > 0$ and a fixed $0<\beta<\infty$ (a special case that has never been introduced and studied in non-asymptotic sense before), that is \be T(F):= T^{\beta}_w(F)=\int\phi_{L,~ U}(x) dF(x)=E(\phi_{L,~U}(X)). \ee Note that the mean functional does not always exist while $T(F)$ does.
-Consequently, it makes more sense to estimate the $T(F)$ as a measure of centrality parameter. $T(F)$ and $E(X)$ are identical if the latter exists and $F$ is symmetric.
-When replacing $F$ with its empirical version $F_n$, it is readily seen that \be T(F_n)=\int \phi_{L_n, ~U_n}(x) dF_n(x), \ee is a winsorized mean which replaces sample points below $L_n$ by $L_n$ and above $U_n$ by $U_n$ and keeps the points in-between untouched.
+In the sequel, we consider $w(x)=c > 0$ and a fixed $0<\beta<\infty$ (a special case that has never been introduced and studied in non-asymptotic sense before), that is \be T(F):= T^{\beta}_w(F)=\int\phi_{L,~ U}(x) dF(x)=E(\phi_{L,~U}(X)). \ee {\it Note that the mean functional does not always exist while $T(F)$ does}. {\it If E$(X)$ exists and $F$ is symmetric, then $T(F)$ and $E(X)$ are identical.} Consequently, it makes more sense to estimate the $T(F)$ as a measure of centrality parameter.\vs When replacing $F$ with its empirical version $F_n$, it is readily seen that \be T(F_n)=\int \phi_{L_n, ~U_n}(x) dF_n(x), \ee is a winsorized mean which replaces sample points below $L_n$ by $L_n$ and above $U_n$ by $U_n$ and keeps the points in-between untouched.
 It then takes an average of resulting $n$ points, where $L_n:=L(F_n)$ and $U_n:=U(F_n)$. \vs The sample mean treats each sample point equally important and therefore suffers a low breakdown point since a single outlier on a tail can ruin it.
 Traditional trimmed mean and sample median are robust alternatives as the estimator of centrality parameter.
 The former truncates the same number of data points at the two tails of the data cloud, the latter even truncates all the left and right points to the median (the average of middle two points).
 Both lose some information about the data. \vs $T(F_n)$ is different from the trimmed mean, the median and even the regular winsorized mean in that it does not necessarily replace the same number of points at both tails (see WZ09 for more discussion). $T(F_n)$ certainly also can serve as estimator for centrality.
 It possesses the best possible breakdown point with a RBP $\lfloor (n+1)/2\rfloor\big/n $ and can be very efficient (see WZ09).
+It is affine equivariant (see page 135 of WZ09).
 Large sample properties of its general version have been investigated in WZ09, but its finite sample behavior (other than FSBP) has never been explored.
 In the following, we study the accuracy and confidence of the estimation of $T(F_n)$ for $T(F)$ in a non-asymptotic setting.